Initial public health emergency funding

 The Legislature passed funding for emergency childcare grants for programs who could stay open to prioritize space for emergency workers and were being strained by enrollment fluctuations and increased operating costs due to COVID-19.
 Child Care Aware, Minnesota’s childcare resource and referral agency, is tasked with distributing these funds equitably across the state and among providers based on the local need for childcare services during the peacetime emergency and whether the provider would be financially at risk without receiving a grant through this program.

 Even before this pandemic, Minnesota had been facing a shortage of available and affordable childcare, especially in Greater MN, where there has been a significant loss of providers in recent years.
 COVID-19 has exacerbated these challenges while emphasizing the true value of caregivers working in this field.
 More work will be needed to stabilize the childcare industry, and Senate DFLers will continue to prioritize investments for our youngest Minnesotans and the safety of families and workers.
-(SF 4531)
+(HF 4531)

 The need for expanded telemedicine and telehealth services was immediately apparent as Minnesotans quickly adapted to recommended health and safety guidelines.
 Legislators made several reforms this session to make sure health care practitioners across the state could use virtual options to connect with patients and be reimbursed by insurers.